onehashai/onehash-connect/api_docs/incoming-webhooks-walkthrough.md

 [integration-docs-guide]: https://zulip.readthedocs.io/en/latest/documentation/integrations.html

-## Step 7: Preparing a pull request to zulip/zulip
+## Step 7: Preparing a pull request to onehashai/onehash-connect

-When you have finished your webhook integration and are ready for it to be available in the Zulip product, follow these steps to prepare your pull
+When you have finished your webhook integration and are ready for it to be available in the Connect product, follow these steps to prepare your pull
 request:

 1. Run tests including linters and ensure you have addressed any issues they